-- A PhD or equivalent research higher degree in computational mathematics, numerical analysis, scientific computing or a related mathematical discipline. - Demonstrated research excellence in computational and applied mathematics in relation to career stage including a strong record of publication. - Demonstrated strength in both theoretical computational mathematics and in practical computation. - Expertise in high performance computing. - The ability to develop research links with other schools nationally and/or internationally.

-- The ability to attract funding through grant applications. - The ability to teach large undergraduate classes and the ability to develop and teach computational and applied mathematics subjects at a graduate level. - The ability to interact well with other academic staff and to contribute to the administration of a large school. - Clear potential in graduate student supervision. - Excellent written and oral communication skills in English.
+- A PhD or equivalent research higher degree in graph theory or related discipline. - Demonstrated research excellence in relation to career stage including a strong record of publication. - The ability to develop research links with other schools nationally and/or internationally. - The ability to attract funding through grant applications. - The ability to teach large undergraduate classes and the ability to develop and teach graph theory at graduate level. - The ability to interact well with other academic staff and to contribute to the administration of a large school. - Clear potential in graduate student supervision. - Excellent written and oral communication skills in English.